 You can learn more about substance abuse recovery groups that are not associated with UChicago Student Wellness by visiting the links on this list.

-Autumn Quarter 2024 Groups
+Winter Quarter 2025 Groups

 Understanding Self and Others (graduate students only)

-- Fridays, 2-3:30 p.m.
+- Fridays, 2:00PM-3:30PM

-- This group will meet in-person at the Student Wellness Center (840 E. 59th St.).
+- In-person at the Student Wellness Center (840 E. 59th St.)

-- For details or to sign-up, please contact Jerome Wilczynski, PsyD
+- For details or to sign up, please contact Jerome Wilczynski, PsyD

 Group Therapy FAQs